 Government may also impose movement controls on other items that could spread disease (e.g. meat, contaminated equipment).

 Everyone in the livestock supply chain needs to understand how a livestock standstill works.
 This includes livestock owners, transporters, produce agents, and those who work in abattoirs, saleyards and feedlots.

-Under the Queensland Biosecurity Act 2014, everyone must follow regulations and instructions issued as part of a livestock standstill.
-Penalties for breaching a livestock standstill can include fines and imprisonment.
+Under the Queensland Biosecurity Act 2014, everyone must follow regulations, orders and instructions issued to enable a livestock standstill.
+Penalties for breaching movement restrictions prescribed in a biosecurity emergency order can include fines and imprisonment.